pretix/pretix-docs/docs/guides/widget.md

 In order to obtain the HTML code for embedding your shop on your website, navigate to :navpath:Your Event → Settings → Widget:.
 Choose the "Language" in which the widget should be displayed.
-You may also choose a "Pre-selected voucher" for the widget.
+The page also allows you to choose a "Pre-selected voucher" for the widget.
+This can be useful if you want to offer discounts or additional products to visitors of your website.
 Once you have made your choices, click the :btn:Generate widget code: button.

 The website will produce two code snippets.
-The first snippet contains CSS and JavaScript resources.
+The first snippet sources the CSS and JavaScript resources for the widget from the pretix server.
-Add it to the `<head>` part of your website if possible.
+Add this snippet to the `<head>` part of your website if you want to comply with the HTML specification and general conventions in webdesign.
-Alternatively, you can add it to `<body>`.
+Alternatively, you can also add it to `<body>`.
-It will look similar to this:
+The code snippet will look similar to this:

 ```
 <link rel="stylesheet" type="text/css" href="https://pretix.eu/demo/democon/widget/v1.css">